House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Electronics DIYers drill press 5, Retired electrician, Wikimedia Commons CC0 1.0 Universal

 A small drill press is used to drill a hole for the pins inside the knife.
-The purpose of these pins, which are incredibly small, is to hold the knife together.
-Small drill presses can be expensive, which may cause you to want a regular hand drill instead, but a small drill press is more efficient for knife pins due to the size of hole needed.
+The purpose of these incredibly small pins is to hold the knife together.
+Small drill presses can be expensive, which may convince you to use a regular hand drill instead, but a small drill press is more efficient for knife pins due to the size of the hole needed.

 9. Drill